KAIST-MACLab/PyTSMod/README.md

 ### Requirements

-To use PyTSMod, following packages are required.
+To use PyTSMod, Python with version >= 3.4 and following packages are required.
 - NumPy (>=1.13.0)
 - SciPy (>=1.0.0)
 - libROSA